DefinitelyMaybe/verbose-rotary-phone/README.md

 Making a concept re-creation environment.

-- Text
+- [x] Text
-- Drawing
+  - [ ] Drawing
-- Images
+  - [ ] Images
-- Video
+  - [ ] Video
+- [x] Saving/Loading

-- Links to other concepts/files
+- [ ] Links to other concepts/files
-- Links to components on the same page
+- [ ] Links to components on the same page

-- Saving/Loading
-- Forking/Merging
+- [ ] Forking/Merging

-- mobile first -> most people have a mobile in pocket, ease of access/use
+- [ ] mobile first -> most people have a mobile in pocket, ease of access/use
-  - double tap to create
+  - [ ] double tap to create
-- pointer events
+- [ ] pointer events

 Open-Source clientside app here we come.

 TODO:

-1. text-objects
  1. links to the objects
  2. app transitions to object
     1. jump within page
     2. fades out/loading/in to another page
-2. storage & storage navigation
+1. storage & storage navigation
    1. local storage save & load
    2. navigator of files
-3. service worker
+2. service worker
    1. intercept connections to route towards local-storage

 The initial part of displaying a files history is the git command `git log`